-Refer together to the advice in Harry and Rosemary Wong, The First Days of School as a Third Point.
-Instead of "telling" the intern what to do, use that resource and/or cite research to facilitate discussion, generate open-ended questions, and help interns establish rituals and routines that work for them.
+Refer together to the advice in Todd, Madeline, & Katherine Whitaker's Your First Year as a "Third Point."
+Instead of "telling" the intern what to do, use that resource and/or cite other research to facilitate discussion, generate open-ended questions, and help interns establish rituals and routines that work for them.

-The Wongs emphasize:
+The Whitakers emphasize Preparation & Structure: